Note: The links below will

 Soyuz and the space station continue to operate in good condition.
 Watch this

-historic docking on and .
+historic docking on NASA

-NASA plans of the
+NASA plans extensive coverage of the

-.
-Play-by-play continues at and
+docking.
+Play-by-play continues at Florida

 01 November 2000 - Update 11PM - Expedition One

-continues to on the ,
+continues to close in on the ISS,

 with docking scheduled for Thursday morning, shortly before 4:30AM EST.